They will all have something different, so it’s worth visiting when you are in the area.

 Rheghed Discovery Centre, A66, Near Penrith, Cumbria – http://www.rheged.com

-Made in Cumbria HQ, Tourist information centre, Kendal. (link as above)
+Made in Cumbria HQ, Tourist information centre, Branthwaite Brow, Kendal. (link as above)

 Coniston Artisan and Coniston Fudge, Coniston, Cumbria – https://en-gb.facebook.com/pages/Coniston-Artisan/137395366431291?group_id=0

 Farfield Mill is a really delightful day out in a charming area of Cumbria.
 It’s been a massive restoration project, taken on by a local lady who felt the history of the mill should not be allowed to die.
-Now it’s not only a thriving heritage centre, but also a centre for the Arts, with individual working artists studios, workshops to help you learn lovely new ‘crafty’ skills and four floors of galleries, exhibitions and hundreds of lovely things to buy.
+Now it’s not only a thriving heritage centre, but also a centre for the Arts, with over 20 individual working artists studios, workshops to help you learn lovely new ‘crafty’ skills and four floors of galleries, exhibitions and hundreds of lovely things to buy.
 It also has a cafe on the lower floor where you can take you tea and cake by the river on fine days.
 It’s run as a charity, so your small door fee helps maintain it.
+My jewellery is on display in one of the cabinets on the main shop/studio floor, just beyond the main entrance.

 Just a small selection on show in this lovely traditional village shop on the village green at Scotby, just outside Carlisle.